-Pelvic floor exercises (Kegel exercises) are fantastic for not just reducing your prolapse symptoms.
-As they strengthen the muscles inside you and encourage the prolapse to sit higher up, they also improve your ability to become aroused and orgasm.
-This is because the same muscles that hold your pelvic floor up are also responsible for the amount of sexual sensation you can feel.
+Pelvic floor exercises (Kegel exercises) are fantastic for reducing your prolapse symptoms, as they strengthen the muscles inside you and encourage the prolapse to sit higher up.
+But did you know that Kegels also improve your ability to become aroused and orgasm?
+This is because the same muscles are also responsible for the amount of sexual sensation you can feel.

 If you have a strong squeeze you have a strong orgasm because a strong pelvic floor is a healthy pelvic floor.
 Strong muscles in your pelvic floor means they are tighter, thicker and more responsive, so when you make love your muscles close tightly around your partner increasing your sensation and creating that delicious orgasm-soaring friction that will amplify and magnify both your orgasms!
 There’s no secret to a tight vagina - it’s all about the muscles - so if you feel that your love-grip is not what it used to be you need to get exercising and get strong and tight once again.

 Choose Your Lube Wisely

 It can be helpful to use plenty of lubrication during penetration to ensure that your internal tissues are not irritated.
 A good choice would be an organic, water-based lubricant such as those stocked by our friends at StressNoMore.
 This type of lubricant is great if you are sensitive down there as some additives in non-organic lube can irritate the vaginal lining.
 Water-based lubes are safer as they have been shown to be more resistant to bacteria and less likely to cause pain during sex, with the added benefit that they are safe to use with condoms.